 Get information, tips, itineraries and inspiration for visiting Indonesia.

 Indonesia is a tropical paradise and on an adventure you can climb active volcanoes, see endangered orang-utans up close, relax on tropics beaches or go island hopping.
+On one of our travel packages and holidays you will be guaranteed an amazing experience.

-You can explore Indonesia on one of our holidays and experience the highlights of the country.
 Visit cities, beaches, islands and see exotic wildlife.
 Search overland, island hopping and small group adventures where you can experience the highlights of Indonesia.
 On our featured eco holidays you can visit spectacular places like the Gilli Islands, Jakarta, Java, Lombok and Bali.
 You will could see exotic wildlife, explore deserted beaches, go trekking or hiking off the beaten track.

 There are lots of different options including budget trips, small group adventures and family holidays with departures every month.
 You can find backpacking adventures with some of the worlds most recognised travel operators and also local companies where you can see spectacular sights and learn more about the local culture, people and history.